Amanita Muscaria vs. Psychedelic Mushrooms (Psilocybin): What’s the Difference?

 The phrase “magic mushroom” typically refers to far less colorful psilocybin-containing varieties that can elicit transcendent, mind-manifesting states.

 What sets Amanita muscaria apart from traditional magic (psilocybin) mushroom varieties transcends appearances and effects.
-Here we explore the main differences between Amanita muscaria and psychedelic mushrooms, examining where they grow, active ingredients, medicinal value, and legality.
+Here we explore the main differences between Amanita muscaria and psychedelic mushrooms, examining where they grow, active ingredients, medicinal value, lab testing, and legality.

 An overview of Amanita muscaria and psilocybin mushrooms